Interest Only Mortgage Ending? | Mortgage Advice in Manchester

-Thousands of interest-only mortgages are maturing every year and lots of mortgage-holders are not prepared to repay the capital sum owed.
+Thousands of interest-only mortgages in Manchester are maturing every year and lots of mortgage-holders are not prepared to repay the capital sum owed.
 Here, I examine how this situation has occurred and what can be done.

 Interest-only mortgages remain popular amongst buy to let applicants who buy up properties for extra income.
 But in the ’80s and ’90s, most residential mortgages were set up this way.
 The idea was that you would only pay back the interest on the money you owed, and you would pay back the capital lump sum at the end of the term.